kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

   This is the amount you need to mine before you get paid.
 Most pools will list this under the "Payments" tab.

-  You can check [this list](../guides/mining/Pools) of pools.
+  You can check [this list](../guides/mining/Pools.md) of pools.
 It specifies each pool's minimum payout as well as server location.

 #### Q: How many hashes per second is good for my hardware?

 <http://monerobenchmarks.info/> is a good source for this.
 You can look up your [CPU](http://monerobenchmarks.info/searchCPU.php) and [GPU](http://monerobenchmarks.info/searchGPU.php).
+We also have our own benchmarks [here](https://kryptokrona.org/benchmarks).

 #### Q: I can't get the miner working, is there an easier way to mine?

-You can try the web miner [here](https://webturtle.de.cool/).
-You will get a lower hashrate than native mining, and it doesn't have GPU support, however it's very easy to setup.
+You can get some free XKR [here](https://kryptokrona.org/faucet).

-Alternatively, you can hop onto the [Discord][discord_link] if you're having issues and we'll help you out.
+Alternatively, you can hop onto the [Discord][https://discord.gg/nRK5k7wYy8] if you're having issues and we'll help you out.

 #### Q: What is the miner executable / why isn't it working?